simvue-io/docs/docs/python-client.md

 * `contains`: only files which contain the specified text will be downloaded,
 * `endswith`: only files which end with the specified text will be downloaded.

-These can be combined with specification of a `property`.
+These can be combined with specification of a `category`.